zinedburak/PropertyFinder-Project/ReadMe.md

 Building the application I used TDD approach

-- Only unit test for the core logic was written for this application.
+- Only unit test for the coreLayer logic was written for this application.
-    - There are two functions in the core logic and main functions is CalculateDiscount.
+    - There are two functions in the coreLayer logic and main functions is CalculateDiscount.
 Since there are 4 different scenarios for the discount I have implemented tests for each of these scenarios which are : No Discount, Discount Type A , Discount Type B , Discount Type C.
-- After unit test was done I implemented the core logic for CalculateDiscount it uses helper functions to calculate Discount A and Discount B. With service layer of the application was done.
+- After unit test was done I implemented the coreLayer logic for CalculateDiscount it uses helper functions to calculate Discount A and Discount B. With service layer of the application was done.
 - Completing the service layer provided me the information that I will need from the database.
 I wrote database functionalities according to this.
 Used gorm library for all database transactions